guglielmosanchini/ClustViz/README.md

 # CLUSTERING VISUALIZATION
-Visualising clustering algorithms step by step
+Visualizing clustering algorithms step by step

 The aim of this project is to visualize every step of each clustering algorithm, in the case of 2D input data.